 Tokyo – The center of the Asian markets.
 The Tokyo session is an active one, approximately 20% of all global activity takes place at this time.
 The Yen (JPY) is the third most powerful currency (after the USD and EUR).
 15-17% of all Forex transactions include JPY.
 Major forces in Asia are mainly the central banks and gigantic Asian commercial corporations, particularly the ever-growing Chinese financial sector and the Chinese traders.
 Popular currencies in the Tokyo session are JPY of course, and AUD (Australian Dollar).

 The first economic news to be released during the day comes from Asia.
 That’s why opening hours usually encourage strong activity and set the tone for the following sessions.
-Impacts on the Tokyo session can come from NY closing (the session before), major news coming from the Chinese market, and events happening in neighboring Oceania.
+Impacts on the Tokyo session can come from NY closing (the session before), major news coming from the Chinese market and events happening in neighboring Oceania.
 The Tokyo session starts at 7 pm NYT.

 Trends in this session can look like a roller coaster.
 News and events from all over the world feed into this session.
-Many trends that begin in the London session, keep their momentum in the following NY session by moving further in the same direction.
+Many trends which begin in London session, keep their momentum in the following NY session by moving further in the same direction.
 We recommend entering this session with positions on the majors, and not on exotic pairs or currency crosses.
 Commissions being charged on the majors during this session are the lowest.
 The London session opens its doors at 3 am NYT.

 New York – A very significant session due to its wide range of activity and because it is the center of trade for the USD.
 At least 84% of global Forex trading includes USD as one of the traded instruments that make up the currency pairs.
 The published daily news is extremely important, influencing all four sessions.
-This factor, together with the parallel European session in the morning hours, make these hours (till lunch break New York time) the busiest hours in this session.
+This factor, together with the parallel European session in morning hours, make these hours (till lunch break New York time) the busiest hours in this session.
 Starting noontime this session weakens and on Friday afternoon it goes to sleep for the weekend.
 There are times when we can still catch a lively trade because sometimes trends change direction just before close.

 Remember: The busiest trading hours are when two sessions are simultaneously active, especially the intersection hours of London + NY (London’s closing hours are usually very volatile and characterized by powerful trends).